enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 or [download a zip archive]().

-A copy of the repository is also archived at *DOI TBC*
+A copy of the repository is also archived at Zenodo.

 ## Dependencies
 You'll need [Vensim DSS *8.0.9*](https://vensim.com/download/) to run the code.
 If you want to open the model file, then all  files in the 'Model' folder must be located in the same directory on your local drive.